SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 And now the important stuff: To declare, that you want to join a team session, you must use the corresponding [action from the "Team Server" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-team-server).
 For your convinience, it is also possible, to always enable team sessions using the action declaration of this plugin or using the corresponding preset in "Simulator Setup", but I don't recommend that, since you might end up being part of a session, you are not planned for.
 And finally, you can use the tray menu of the Simulator Controller application as an alternative to declare an action to enable the Team Server with a button on your Button Box or Steering Wheel.

 Note: Simulator Controller detects a valid team session configuration upon startup, it will open a notification window and will show you the configuration of this session (either when the Team Server is enabled by default, or later, when you enable the Team Server using the corresponding button).
 If you missed this notification, you can still check whether the team mode is currently active, when you hover over the small cog wheel icon of Simulator Controller in the task bar.
 If Simulator Controller is enabled for a team session, the tooltip will show "Simulator Controller (Team)".
 When no valid team session could be established, the tooltip will read "Simulator Controller (Team) - Invalid".
 Also, the *Team Server* item in the right mouse menu of the tray icon will be checked.

-### Special notes

-Every simulation game is unique and handles multiplayer team races different.
-Therefore, you have to be aware of the individual drawbacks and specialities.
-In this section I will provide a growing collection of hints and special operation tipps for all the individual simulations, whenever I stumble over them.
-When you found some specialities on your own, please feel free to share them with me, and I will be happy to add them to this section as well.

-#### Assetto Corsa Competizione

-  1. *Assetto Corsa Competizione* looses the knowledge about the currently selected repair options in the Pitstop MFD sometimes after a driver swap.
-The internal selection state of the ["ACC" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) will therefore be reset to the selection during the last pitstop of the previous driver, but this might not reflect the internal state of the Pitstop MFD of the current driver.
-This means, that you have to open the Pitstop MFD and check both repair options, after the next pitstop has been planned.
-If you have to correct one or both settings, you must do this **without** the help and control of the ["Pitstop" mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#mode-pitstop) of the "ACC" plugin.
-So do not use your Button Box here.

 ## Race Center